CEO of Sherriff Global Group and AML Global

 This sounds like fighting talk, or it would do coming from someone with a less relaxed and thoughtful manner.
 Harborne thinks long and hard before answering any question.
 He seems almost surprised by his own insights, and by the direction that his career has taken.
 ‘Until I decided to go it alone I had the bluest of blue-chip résumés,’ he says.
 ‘I can operate in the world of dinner parties with finance ministers, but I am not part of that establishment, and this is deliberate.
 I absolutely do not want to follow the crowd.’

 Just to stay standing when everyone else falls away is to win, because you only fail when you give up.

-In quite a short time – between ten and thirty years – the sum of virtual tokens will be worth more than all the currencies, all the stockmarkets, all the tradeable assets in the world today.
+In quite a short time – between 10 and 30 years – the sum of virtual tokens will be worth more than all the currencies, all the stockmarkets, all the tradeable assets in the world today.

-Thirdly, and more speculatively, Harborne is involved in a long-term project to develop seabed mining.
-‘I’ve been working at it for ten years,’ he says.
+Perhaps more speculatively, Harborne is involved in a long-term project to develop seabed mining.
+‘I’ve been working at it for a decade,’ he says.
 ‘It is essential for the sustainability of human society that we mine minerals much more efficiently.
 All the minerals we could ever need are there on the seabed.
-You might have 10 billion dollars worth of gold or copper or zinc on an area about the size of a couple of football pitches.
+You might have some billion dollars worth of gold or copper or zinc on an area the size of a few football pitches.
 People imagine that mining the seabed is bad for the environment, but it is actually hugely positive.
 If we can get down there and bring what we need to the surface, that will have so much less impact on the environment than slicing away the side of a mountain, as we do now.’

-AML Global fuelled Air Force One for the US President’s visit to Thailand in 2012 © Alex Wong
+AML Global fuelled Air Force One for the US President’s visit to APEC in Burma in 2012 © Alex Wong

-What high-performance rowing teaches us about assembling the optimal team.
+What high-performance rowing can teach about assembling the optimum team.

-— read more from the Judge Business School here.
+— read more about optimising teams from the Judge Business School here.